changsu/CS229/NLP/README.md

 <pre>-1 10471:1 420:1 12362:1 21878:3 21879:1 21880:0 21881:1 21882:0 21960:1 21969:1</pre>

 ### Logging
-In order for debugging, we also output some log in Java console.
+For debugging, I also output some log in Java console so that we can manually test the correctness of the feature extraction.
 For each relation being processed, it will log some key info like this:
 <pre>
 Europe_NNP was_VBD mentioned_VBN once_RB ,_, but_CC the_DT reference_NN had_VBD nothing_NN to_TO do_VB with_IN economics_NNS ._.
 Europe/LOCATION was/O mentioned/O once/O,/O but/O the/O reference/O had/O nothing/O to/O do/O with/O economics/O./O